iwastestinh/antifurry/README.md

 # antifurry
-Kills the word "furry" on discord.
+Deletes the word furry on your discord server.
+Warning: If the message contains "Im a furry" the member gets banned.
+Perfect for antifurry communities, *looking at you discord staff*

 # Selfhosting
 1. Fork this repo